Dear GoMad Nomad,

 When to Go

 Time of year is important.
-High Season is June to August, when the sun only sets briefly each night.
+The high-season is June to August when the sun only sets briefly each night.
 During the March and September equinoxes, days and nights are about equal in length.
 If you go in December, it’s almost 20 hours of darkness.

 Get a Guidebook

 Iceland (Lonely Planet Country Guide) The Rough Guide to Iceland 4 (Rough Guides) Iceland (Bradt Travel Guide)

 8 thoughts on “Ask GoMad Nomad: Travel to Iceland”

 I went to Iceland a while back, but only on a day trip that lasted a few hours (as a part of a long layover).
 I rented a car and drove over to the Blue Lagoon.
 It was little pricey, but totally worth it.
 I felt like I was in another world!